Last night I woke at 3 a.m.

 Solitude brings silence.
 Buddha says that when a person knows the solitude of silence and feels the joy of quietness, they are free from fear.

-However, Western culture seems to suggest that we should be afraid of being alone.
+However Western culture suggests that we should be afraid of being alone.
 Very afraid.

 So much so that he painted a washed up volleyball with a face, called it Wilson and conversed with it in a desperate attempt to deny his solitude.
 To shut it out.

-I understand the need for connection, yes, and I’m not suggesting that a life without connection is richer than one with it (preferably not with a volleyball).
+I understand the need for connection and I’m not suggesting that a life without connection is richer than one with it (preferably not with a volleyball).

 What I am saying however, is that when we are confronted with ‘aloneness’ perhaps we could befriend it?
 Perhaps that dark space isn’t so menacing after all?
 Perhaps it’s delicious?
 Decadent?
 Devine?